Jak Crawford: Euroformula Open

 In March 2021, it was announced Crawford would race with Motopark in the 2021 season alongside his FIA Formula 3 commitments.
+Crawford missed the first two races of the season at Algarve due to his age, however he took 8 wins and a further two podium finishes to finish 3rd in the standings despite missing 2 rounds.

 Formula Regional

 2022

 In January 2022, Crawford partook in the Formula Regional Asian Championship with Prema ahead of their FIA Formula 3 campaign together.
+Crawford took 3 podiums en route to 6th in the overall standings.

 2023

-Crawford is set to partake in three rounds in the 2023 Formula Regional Middle East Championship with Hitech Grand Prix before his main 2023 campaign.
+Crawford partook in three rounds in the 2023 Formula Regional Middle East Championship with Hitech Grand Prix before his main 2023 campaign.

 FIA Formula 3 Championship

 2021

 In October 2020 Crawford completed the first post-season test at Catalunya, running for Hitech GP.
 Later that month, the British outfit once again fielded Crawford in the second post-season test at Jerez and confirmed him for the 2021 season in January the following year.
+Crawford's best result was second place at Spa in race 1 and he finished 13th overall that season.

 2022

 In November, Crawford joined Prema Racing, which had taken fellow Red Bull junior Dennis Hauger to that year's title, for the post-season test.
 In January 2022, Crawford was confirmed with the Italian outfit for that year's championship.
+Crawford took his first and only victory of the season at the Sprint race in Austria.
+An additional 4 podiums saw the 17 year old American finish 7th in the overall standings with 109 points to his name.